-Cervarix HPV Vaccine Description
+Cervarix™ HPV Vaccine

-Cervarix was shown to be 93 percent efficacious in the prevention of cervical pre-cancers (cervical intraepithelial neoplasia 2+/ CIN 2+ or adenocarcinoma in situ) associated with HPV 16 or 18, in women without evidence of current infection with, or prior exposure to, the same HPV type at the time of vaccination.
+GSK plc's Cervarix™ HPV vaccine is a bivalent, non-infectious recombinant, AS04-adjuvanted vaccine containing recombinant L1 protein, the major antigenic protein of the capsid oncogenic Human Papillomavirus (HPV) types 16 and 18.
+Cervarix has shown to be 93% efficacious in the prevention of cervical pre-cancers (cervical intraepithelial neoplasia 2+/ CIN 2+ or adenocarcinoma in situ) associated with HPV 16 or 18 in women without evidence of current infection with or prior exposure to, the same HPV type at the time of vaccination.

-November 4, 2013 - GSK announces data to support Cervarix® two-dose schedule for the prevention of cervical cancer in 9-14 year old girls
+November 4, 2013 - GSK announces data to support Cervarix® two-dose schedule to prevent cervical cancer in 9-14-year-old girls.

 Cervarix HPV Vaccine Clinical Trials